Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 - "What is a working directory, an absolute path and a relative path?"
 - "What files and paths will I need for the Prenomics/Genomics courses?"
 objectives:
-- "Explain the hierarchical structure of a file system"
+- "Explain the hierarchical structure of a file system."
-- "Understand the structure of the file system on their on machine"
+- "Understand the structure of the file system on their own machine."
-- "Create, move and delete folders and files on their machine"
+- "Create, move and delete folders and files on their machine."
-- "Understand what working directories, paths and relative paths are"
+- "Understand what working directories, paths and relative paths are."
 keypoints:
-- "It is useful to understand your computer's file system so you can navigate it with ease"
+- "It is useful to understand your computer's file system so you can navigate it with ease."
-- "Absolute paths give the full address of a file; relative paths give the location relative to the current working directory"
+- "Absolute paths give the full address of a file; relative paths give the location relative to the current working directory."
 ---
 ## What is a file system?